 The Best Foraging Books in the UK

-Over the past 8 years I’ve read numerous wild food and foraging books, the majority focussing on the UK and Northern Europe but some also from further afield.
+Over the past eight years I’ve read numerous wild food and foraging books, the majority focusing on the UK and Northern Europe but some also from further afield.
 There was a number of different aspects I found difficult, one book would lack something that another book would have but then that one would lack some other information I thought was important.

 For example a pure identification guide like ‘British Wild Flowers’ is great, but if you’ve never cooked with these ingredients then you may cook something really bad and ruin your relationship with foraging as a source of food.
 Others, such as ‘the hedgerow cookbook’ may have fantastic recipes, but not enough information on how to actually identify the plants.

 The most commonly bought foraging guide ‘food for free’ has elements of both of these areas but is just way too small to contain any detailed information on both subjects so can only be used as an extremely rough guide.

 ‘The Forager Handbook’ has both of these elements in abundance with recipes from some fantastic chefs but it’s been printed in black and white, making the job of identifying anything from it twice as hard as it should be.